 4. Can security be taken over the following types of asset: i. real property (land), plant and machinery; ii. equipment; iii. inventory; iv. receivables; and v. shares in companies incorporated in your jurisdiction.
-If so, what is the procedure and can such security be created under a foreign law governed document?

 i. real property (land), plants and machinery;